Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thailand and Japan are gradually losing their position as top favorite destinations for Chinese tourists due to concerns about food hygiene and safety.

-Subramania Bhatt, CEO of China Trading Desk, said the August release of treated radioactive wastewater from the Fukushima nuclear plant into the Pacific Ocean had “significantly impacted the sentiment of Chinese people wanting to travel.”
+Subramania Bhatt, CEO of China Trading Desk, said the August release of treated radioactive wastewater from the Fukushima nuclear power plant into the Pacific Ocean had “significantly impacted the sentiment of Chinese people wanting to travel.”
 The World Health Organization and experts say seafood from Japan is safe to eat.
 But Chinese tourists’ fears have “turned one of their most popular destinations into one of their least desirable,” Bhatt said.

 The survey was conducted among more than 10,000 Chinese visitors, with 94% of respondents under the age of 40.
-23% of respondents said delicious food was the top motivation for visiting another country, ahead of history and culture (22%), nature (22%) and shopping (10%).
+23% of respondents said good food was the top motivation for visiting another country, ahead of history and culture (22%), nature (22%) and shopping (10%).

 For Thailand, it’s a sense of social insecurity.
 Recent Chinese films like Lost in the Stars and No More Bets are fictional, not set in Thailand.
 But some say the plots mirror real events that have made headlines in recent years, including a Chinese woman who was pushed off a cliff in Thailand by her husband in 2019.
-The woman survived but suffered 17 broken bones.
+She survived but suffered 17 broken bones.

 Anh Minh (According to CNBC )